fragtrane/Payday-2-Mods/Add-On Legendary Attachments/README.md

 Due to the fact that add-on legendary attachments are synced as different parts, your concealment (and thus detection risk) will be incorrectly calculated by the host if the add-on part does not have the same concealment as the synced part.
 This can be a problem when stealthing as a client because detection is calculated by the host.
 For loud, it doesn't matter because crit chance is handled locally.

 As of v1.3, some based-on attachments have been changed to mitigate this problem as much as possible.
-However, the following add-on attachments will still DECREASE your concealment (i.e. INCREASE your detection risk) when playing as a client:
+However, the following add-on attachments will still DECREASE your concealment and give you HIGHER detection risk when playing as a client:

 - Don Pastrami Stock: other players see your concealment DECREASED by 1 point, i.e. HIGHER detection risk (bad).
 - Mars Ultor Barrel: other players see your concealment DECREASED by 4 points, i.e. HIGHER detection risk (bad).
-	- Note: when combined with the Mars Ultor Stock, your concealment is effectively only decreased by 1 point which cancels out most of the negative effects.
+	- Note: when combined with the Mars Ultor Stock, your concealment is effectively only DECREASED by 1 point which cancels out most of the negative effects.
 - Santa's Slayers Laser: other players see your concealment DECREASED by 2 points, i.e. HIGHER detection risk (bad).
 - The Gimp Barrel: other players see your concealment DECREASED by 3 points, i.e. HIGHER detection risk (bad).
 	- Note: when combined with The Gimp Body Kit, the concealment effects cancel out and the host sees the correct concealment.
 - Vlad's Rodina Laser: other players see your concealment DECREASED by 1 point, i.e. HIGHER detection risk (bad).
 	- Note: when combined with the Vlad's Rodina Stock, your concealment is effectively INCREASED by 1 point which actually benefits you.

-The following add-on attachments will still INCREASE your concealment (i.e. DECREASE your detection risk) when playing as a client:
+The following add-on attachments will still INCREASE your concealment and give you LOWER detection risk when playing as a client:

 - Astatoz Stock: other players will see your concealment INCREASED by 6 points, i.e. LOWER detection risk (good).
 - Big Kahuna Stock: other players will see your concealment INCREASED by 3 points, i.e. LOWER detection risk (good).
 - Mars Ultor Stock: other players will see your concealment INCREASED by 3 points, i.e. LOWER detection risk (good).